Open-Attestation/oa-encryption/README.md

 #### Properties

-This interface doesn't have any parameters, but has the following properties:
+This interface has the following properties:

 | Property Name  | Data Type  | Necessity | Description |
 |-----------------|------------|-----------|------------|